This web site provides information about SICOP, the Snow and Ice Pooled Fund

 "In order to experiment with snow and ice technology and systems not now in use in this nation, to determine their suitability to the United States and to help introduce the use of those with the most promise, the AASHTO Board of Directors endorses the concept of establishing a voluntary AASHTO Snow and Ice Pooled Fund Cooperative Program, under which testing by AASHTO Member Departments volunteering to sponsor and conduct tests can be supported financially with public sector funds voluntarily contributed by AASHTO Member Departments, Federal agencies, toll authorities, counties and cities."

-SICOP is under the oversight of the Winter Maintenance Technical Service Program (WMTSP).
-The task of the WMTSP is to promulgate the Winter Maintenance Program (WMP).
-Recognizing that an effective winter maintenance program encompasses all streets, roads and highways; the WMTSP membership will include members from the National Association of County Engineers (NACE) and the American Public Works Association (APWA) in addition to AASHTO.
-The WMTSP reports directly to the AASHTO Subcommittee on Maintenance.
+SICOP, once a stand alone collective, has become one of AASHTO's technical service programs, the Winter Maintenance Technical Service Program - SICOP.
+Program guidance is provided by the Winter Maintenance Policy Coordinating Committee (WMPCC).
+The task of the WMPCC is to promulgate the Winter Maintenance Program (WMP).
+Recognizing that an effective winter maintenance program encompasses all streets, roads and highways; the WMPCC membership will include an AASHTO member from each AASHTO region, members from the National Association of County Engineers (NACE), the American Public Works Association (APWA), representatives from winter maintenance related TRB committees, and liaisons with FHWA.
+The WMPCC has direct ties to the AASHTO Subcommittee on Maintenance.

 A principal mission of the Winter Maintenance Program (WMP) will be to ensure that the requisite testing and evaluation of potentially implementable international or domestic winter maintenance technologies are performed and that the results of these efforts are presented and disseminated in such a manner that modern winter maintenance technologies are easily understood and integrated into individual state and municipal operational programs.
 Beyond this principal mission, the WMP should work toward establishing a sustainable systems approach to snow and ice control in the United States--one involving the vehicle, the driver, the